jzumsteg/zumstegs-blog/_posts/2021-09-27-chateau-de-cheverny.md

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01364.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>The top sign says, "Chateau for Sale."
-On the bottom sign Captain Haddock has added some words to make it say, "Chateau is no longer for sale." </em></figcaption>
+On the bottom sign Captain Haddock has added some words to make it say, "This chateau is no longer for sale." </em></figcaption>
 </figure>